 Cumulative Grade Point Average – The minimum cumulative GPA for graduation at CVCC is 2.00.
 The student receiving financial aid must meet the minimum standard of the school.

 Course Withdrawals – Any student who withdraws from a class, either officially or unofficially should know how the withdrawal could affect the eligibility for financial aid as determined by the SAP Standards.
 A withdrawal will count as attempted, but not completed credit hours.
 A grade of WP will affect the quantitative measure, but not the qualitative measure, as it will not count in the GPA calculation.
 A grade of WF will affect both the quantitative and qualitative measure, as it will count in the GPA.
-Financial Aid recipients should discuss the consequences of withdrawing from a class with the Financial Aid Office before doing so.
+Financial Aid recipients should discuss the consequences of withdrawing from a class with the Office of Scholarships and Financial Aid before doing so.

 Developmental Courses— Federal regulations allow financial aid recipients to take a maximum of 30 credit hours of developmental coursework.
 Developmental courses are included in the calculation in the quantitative measure (hours attempted versus completed).
 The grade received for the developmental class, however, is not included in the GPA.
 To remain in good standing, students enrolled in developmental courses must receive grade of P.